andrewlimaza/sitewide-notice-wp/readme.txt

 = Am I able to add html code to the text of the message bar? =

-Yes, you are able to add html code to your banner
+Yes, you are able to add basic html code to your banner.

-= I need Sitewide Notice to do something specific for my website =
+= Where is Sitewide Notice WP Settings? =

-We are open to suggestions and believe our plugin will grow according to our user's demands.
-We are user driven.
+Navigate to your WordPress dashboard > Settings > Sitewide Notice WP.

 = Am I able to add links and other code to the text message? =

-Yes, you are able to add code to Sitewide Notice WP
+Yes, you are able to add basic HTML code to Sitewide Notice WP.

 = I need to add custom CSS to my banner =